Depth-PC: A Visual Servo Framework Integrated with Cross-Modality Fusion for Sim2Real Transfer: Method

-\textbf{Inference Process} Due to the limitations of 3D cameras in reality, depth information is only effective within a certain range, and also greatly affected by external noise.
+\textbf{Inference Process} Due to the limitations of 3D cameras in reality, depth information is only effective within a certain range, and also greatly affected by external noise, as shown in Fig. \ref{fig:9_different_depths}.
 Meanwhile, DINOv2 \cite{27} demonstrates an exceptional ability to mine semantic information from images, leading to remarkable outcomes in relative depth estimation.
-This capability complements our normalized depth data, enabling the seamless alignment of semantic information between the simulation environment and real world, as shown in Figure \ref{fig:depth_sim}.
-Consequently, we have integrated pre-trained DepthAnythingV2 \cite{42} (DINOv2-based) in our experiments to ascertain relative depth information, constituting a vital component of our input data.
-Additionally, feature points can be obtained from any arbitrary keypoint detector, offering flexibility in our approach.
+This capability complements our normalized depth data, enabling the seamless alignment of semantic information between the simulation environment and real world, as shown in Fig. \ref{fig:5_depth_sim}.
+Consequently, we have integrated pre-trained DepthAnythingV2 \cite{42} (DINOv2-based) in our experiments to extract relative depth information, a critical component of our input data.
+And the normalized relative depth information corresponds to $Z_{\mathrm{norm}}$ mentioned in section \ref{sec2:Feature Fusion Module}.
+Additionally, feature points, corresponding to $\hat{\mathit{P}}_{\mathrm{norm}}$, can be obtained from any arbitrary keypoint detector, offering flexibility in our approach.